michaelbunte/crnll/q_chapter1.md

 22. What is a tail latency
 23. Why does AWS target high percentiles?
 Why not really really high percentiles?
 25. What is tail latency amplification?
-27. What is an example of a one size fits all scalable architecture?
+27-28.
+What is an example of a one size fits all scalable architecture?
+29. What are the three design principles for software systems?
+30. What are operations teams responsible for?
+31. How do data systems make routine things easy?
+34. What is the agile working pattern?